philipogorman/Fields2Cover/README.md

 # JCA Fields2Cover Package

 JCA build of the [Fields2Cover](https://github.com/Fields2Cover/Fields2Cover) package.
-Originally forked from the `main` branch at commit `f66a150a78cbca9f7ddc7c953e436d0d94eb506f`.
+Originally forked from the `main` branch at commit [f66a150a78cbca9f7ddc7c953e436d0d94eb506f](https://github.com/Fields2Cover/Fields2Cover/commit/f66a150a78cbca9f7ddc7c953e436d0d94eb506f) (Jul 28, 2022).
 This package contains added features that are required for JCA's path planning.
 Any bug fixes should be pushed upstream.

 ## Build